finn2424/wordle_ipro/PROCESS.md

 - **Prototyping**: Used AI (Antigravity) to quickly implement a viewer to display the mockups within the web application.

 ## 📝 Implementation Log & Decisions

+### Decision: Frontend Framework (Angular vs. Native HTML/JS)
+- **Decision**: Framework (Angular) chosen over Native HTML/JS.
+- **Reasoning**:
+  - **State Management**: Wordle has a complex state (6 attempts, 5 letters each, keyboard status, game outcome).
+Angular Signals provide a clean, reactive way to manage this state without the "spaghetti code" often found in manual DOM manipulation.
+  - **Component Reusability**: The game grid, rows, and keyboard keys are repeating elements.
+Angular's component architecture allows us to encapsulate logic and styles for these elements, promoting reusability and cleaner code.
+  - **Scalability & Structure**: While native JS is sufficient for a basic clone, using Angular ensures the project is scalable.
+It simplifies adding future features like backend integration, user auth, and persistent stats.
+  - **TypeScript**: First-class support for TypeScript ensures type safety for our game logic (interfaces for Guesses, GameState, etc.), reducing runtime errors.
+  - **Tooling**: Angular CLI provides out-of-the-box build optimization, SCSS support, and PWA capabilities, which are manually configured in a native setup.

 ### Feature: Game Logic
 - **Decision**: [Pending]